Python API Reference

 This class defines a parameter to be used in MCMC fitting, including

-its name, initial value, prior range, and sampling scale.
+its name, prior range, sampling scale, and optional initial value.

 Parameters